-Key Audit Matter: How our audit addressed the key audit matter: Claim receivable amounting to ₹ 123553.67 Lakhs Evaluate the reasonableness management's is under dispute/ arbitration.
-Same are subject to the assessment and judgment considering the relevant outcome of arbitration and/or reconciliation proceedings sector and industry specific phenomenon. arising out of various contractual obligations.
-Recognition Assessed the individual project wise and case wise and measurement of the same is based on management outstanding claim receivable. evaluation.
-[Refer note to Note 9: Other Financial Assets] Discussed the status of significant arbitration claims with the Company's in house legal counsel and other senior management personnel and assessing their responses.
-Verified documentation of claim receivable under arbitration.
-Checked the arithmetical accuracy of the essential calculations of the management estimate and judgment.
-Reviewed the adequacy of disclosures made in the financial statements with this regards.
-Based on the above procedures performed by us. we considered the management's assessment of recoverability of claims receivable to be reasonable.
+How our audit addressed the key audit matter:

+- Evaluate the reasonableness of management's assessment and judgement considering the relevant sector and industry specific phenomenon. - Assessed the individual project wise and case wise outstanding claim receivable. - Discussed the status of significant arbitration claims with the Company's in house legal counsel and other senior management personnel and assessing their responses. - Verified documentation of claim receivable under arbitration. - Checked the arithmetical accuracy of the essential calculations of the management estimate and judgement. - Reviewed the adequacy of disclosures made in the financial statements with this regard. - Based on the above procedures performed by us, we considered the management's assessment of recoverability of claims receivable to be reasonable.